Beau Brummels '66

-Beau Brummels '66 is the third studio album by American rock group The Beau Brummels, and their first on Warner Bros.
+Beau Brummels '66 is the third studio album by the American rock group the Beau Brummels, and their first on Warner Bros.
 Records.
 The album consists of twelve cover songs and no originals.
 Autumn Records, the band's previous label, had sold the band to Warner Brothers in early 1966.

 Warner Brothers, however, did not control the publishing rights, and opted to have the band record an album of covers, including songs originally performed by The Beatles and Bob Dylan, as well as recent hit singles by such acts as The Mamas & the Papas and Simon & Garfunkel.
 Lead vocalist Sal Valentino explained, "When we went to Warner Brothers, they were just anxious to get a record out, to capitalize on the success we had.
 That record was the wrong one to do at the time."